mries92/BetterCommandMenu/README.md

 # BetterCommandMenu
-Various quality of life improvements to the command and scrapper menus
+Various quality of life improvements to the command and scrapper menus.
+This is a client side mod and does not need to be installed by the host or the server.
 ## Features
 - Shows item names and statistics on hover
 - Displays a counter to show how many of each item you have